About

 Wolfgard is now working to establish an education center in Southern Vermont to bring our experiential education to the next level.
 Live wolves, foxes, and coyotes are phenomenal teachers – delivering a learning experience that no single program can duplicate.
 We want to give folks an opportunity to watch and listen to live canids who are ambassadors to their wild cousins.
 Southern Vermont and our surrounding regions don’t have access to this kind of education – and Wolfgard is working hard to make this vision a reality.

-Adam Katrick, President and Founder
+Nikolas Katrick, President and Founder

 “I first explored my love of wolves through biology, but was soon lured into more fields – becoming enchanted with stories and myths.
 Never Cry Wolf by Farley Mowat stood out to me, not only in his storytelling, but in his conclusion that he, himself, had created a personal division between human and wolf.
 It challenged me to think deeply about the relationship between humans and wolves – how culture has divided two species that are so similar, and both of which carry so much wisdom.
 The first time I saw a wolf face-to-face — felt the brush of its whiskers and the intense, purposeful gaze of its amber eyes — it was a threshold from which I could not turn back.
 I am driven to learn and teach about wolves broadly; to reveal and heal broken bonds and show that respect of the wolf not only conserves our ecosystems, but also ties humans to our wild ancestry.